 Now is when families start turning on their heaters to settle in for a frigid winter.
 Unfortunately, when some heating systems start up, especially if it hasn’t received a seasonal heating tune-up, there are some issues that need to be inspected.
 A major problem you may discover is your furnace making unusual noises – check out these furnace noises you should never disregard.

 If you hear a loud scraping racket that sounds like metal on metal, there is possibly something faulty with the blower wheel.
-If you hear something like this, turn off your furnace right away and call D & K Heating Service Experts to inspect the equipment.
+If you hear something like this, shut off your furnace right away and call D & K Heating Service Experts to inspect the equipment.
 There are multiple things that could be faulty with the blower wheel.
 First, it could just be loose and if the piece is not too harmed, can be tightened.
 Second, it might be that the blower wheel is broken and in need of replacement.
-Or third, it may be that the motor mount is what broke, causing the whole blower assembly to rattle uncontrollably.
-One of our service technicians would be happy to come over and take a look, and get you back to the silent and comfortable home you have come to adore.
+Or third, it may be that the motor mount is what broke, causing the complete blower assembly to rattle uncontrollably.
+One of our service experts would be happy to come over and take a look, and get you back to the quiet and comfortable home you have come to adore.

 Loud Bang When Furnace Starts

 If there is a loud bang when your furnace comes on, there are a couple things that could be happening.
 Two typical problems are a dirty furnace burner or ignitor.
 Expanding and contracting air ducts can also produce loud sounds after the furnace blower comes on.
 A filthy furnace burner or ignitor could delay the burners from igniting, resulting in gas to build up.
 When the gas finally does ignite, it will create the loud bang you hear.
 This could cause a safety issue, especially if one of those small explosions caused the heat exchanger to break.
 Not only could that result in a carbon monoxide leak, but you will have to replace the heat exchanger, which may be very costly.